 How many awards has EstateExec won?

 It's getting hard to keep track!
-Recent awards include Best Executor Software at the Software and Technology Awards, Web Application of the Year at the Globee Business Excellence Awards, and Leading Provider of Executor Software in North America at the Worldwide Finance Awards.
+Recent awards include Best Executor Software at the Software and Technology Awards, Web Application of the Year at the Globee Business Excellence Awards, and an Edison Award for Innovative Software.
 EstateExec is rated 4.9 stars on TrustPilot reviews.
 [See more at About EstateExec...]

 I'm not called an "executor", but I have responsibility for an estate or trust.
 Will EstateExec still help me?